 - Yoga as a foundational physical practise for actors and performers

-- Exploring yoga and mindfulness with theatre and creative expression for children
+- Exploring yoga and mindfulness with theatre and creative expression for children/students

 First off, no!
 Iyengar’s yoga has specifically built a teaching methodology that makes yoga accessible to every body.
 You will learn how to build a pose and how to adjust and use props to modify.
 My online classes will offer quick modifications for back and knee issues, muscle tightness, energy levels- while giving appropriate challenges to those who can.
 You will not require props for these classes.
 See below.